Clarify a specific question

 A second opinion is useful when scope, tests, or timelines drift and you need a rapid risk reset.
 In 1 to 2 weeks you can assess current status, isolate critical gaps, and set a recovery plan.
 You will also get a clear view of readiness and decision points.
 This creates a focused path to stabilize delivery.

-Fractional program leadership means operator-side leadership for 1 to 3 days per week with clear mandates.
+Operator-side program support means focused support for 1 to 3 days per week with a clear mandate.
 The focus is governance, scope control, integration, and test readiness.
 It is a good fit when internal resources are limited but risk is high.

 A focused tender typically takes 8 to 14 weeks from requirements to decision, depending on scope complexity and number of bidders.
 Early alignment on decision criteria and data templates can shorten the cycle.